(361) 920-0732 kevin@agweedcontrol.com

 The Risk of Fire and Electrical Damage

 Dry, overgrown weeds turn into fuel during hot months, increasing the risk of fires that can damage equipment or spread to nearby land.
 Electrical components, such as inverters and wiring, are also vulnerable when vegetation is left unchecked.
-Tall grasses can obstruct access points, making it harder for maintenance teams to inspect and repair equipment.
+Tall grasses can obstruct access points, making it harder for solar farm maintenance teams to inspect and repair equipment.

 Rodents and insects are another concern.
 Overgrown plants provide shelter for pests that chew on wiring and nest inside electrical enclosures.
 Routine vegetation management keeps unwanted critters away and prevents costly damage.